nawkboy/nawkboy.github.io/reference_info/SelfPublishingGuidance.md

 [IngramSpark trim size list](https://www.ingramspark.com/plan-your-book/print/trim-sizes)

-CreateSpace supports the 7.5" x 9.25" color trim size I am using, even though their [dated layout guide](https://www.createspace.com/Products/Book/) doesn't list it.
+Amazon KDP supports the 7.5" x 9.25" color trim size I am using, even though the layout guide document didn't list it.
 The moral of the story is to trust the web ordering forms on the POD websites for supported trim sizes more than their layout guides.

 # Tooling Choices